 Stephanie Hueon Tung, Byrne Family Curator of Photography

 Stephanie Tung leads the interpretation and presentation of the museum’s growing photography collection, which spans the 19th century through today.
-A specialist in the history of photography of China, her research focuses on transnational art exchanges, global modernism, translation studies, and notions of artistic labor.
+A specialist in the history of photography of China, her research focuses on transnational art exchanges, global modernism, translation studies and notions of artistic labor.
+Formerly serving as PEM’s Assistant Curator and then Associate Curator with a focus on photography, Tung was instrumental in shepherding the 2020 acquisition of approximately 1,600 photographs by artists with ties to East Asia, a gift made possible through the generosity of the Joy of Giving Something Foundation.

-Prior to joining PEM in 2018, Tung worked at the Three Shadows Photography Art Centre in Beijing, China, as a curator and director of international affairs.
-She has published widely on photography and contemporary art from China, as a contributor to Aperture and the Trans-Asia Photography Review and contributing author to The Chinese Photobook (Aperture, 2015) and Art and China After 1989: Theater of the World (Guggenheim, 2017).
+Prior to joining PEM in 2018, Tung worked at the Three Shadows Photography Art Centre in Beijing as a curator and director of international affairs.
+She has published widely on photography and contemporary art from China, including as a contributor to Aperture and the Trans-Asia Photography Review and as a contributing author to The Chinese Photobook (Aperture, 2015) and Art and China After 1989: Theater of the World (Guggenheim, 2017).
 Her most recent book, Ai Weiwei: Beijing 1993–2003 (MIT Press, 2019), was co-authored with Ai Weiwei and John Tancock and serves as a continuation of Ai Weiwei: New York 1983–1993, for which she also served as lead researcher.

 Follow @i.am.stung on Instagram.